-- Qualified disaster recovery assistance distributions received as a beneficiary (other than a surviving - 2.
-Required minimum distributions. - 3.
-Periodic payments (other than from an IRA) that are for: - a.
+- 1. Qualified disaster recovery assistance distributions received as a beneficiary (other than a surviving spouse). - Required minimum distributions. - Periodic payments (other than from an IRA) that are for: - a.
 A period of 10 years or more, - b.
 Your life or life expectancy, or - c.
 The joint lives or life expectancies of you and your beneficiary.

 Note.
-If you included repayments on your 2008 Form 8930, do not include those repayments on your 2009 Form 8930.
+If you included repayments on your 2008 or 2009 Form 8930, do not include those repayments on your 2010 Form 8930.